 Members of Sanctuary Group

-Sanctuary Group is made up of a number of related companies.
-We will share your information with other members of Sanctuary Group where necessary in order to best provide the services to you in accordance with your enquiry and any contract between us.
+8.1 Sanctuary is made up of a number of related companies.
+We will share your information with other members of our Group where necessary in order to best provide accommodation services to you in accordance with the contract between us.

 Contractors and sub-contractors